"Improvisational jazz banjoists are shot on sight!"

 is hated by many metalheads, who stereotype it as commercial and musically simple.
 In fact, there are many that argue Nu Metal

-isn't even a subgenre of metal, although some music critics argue that it is an experimental and diverse genre.
+isn't even a subgenre of metal, but rather a fusion genre that happens to have noticeable elements of metal in it. although some music critics argue that it is an experimental and diverse genre.

 Many think the genre died in the late 90's (Dr. Dre himself thinks so as well).
 But this is somewhat contested because some (mostly horribly out-of-touch Moral Guardians